ybezsonov/kro/test/README.md

-# Testing strategy for Symphony
+# Testing strategy for KRO

-This document outlines the testing strategy for Symphony, focusing on **integration tests** and **end-to-end testing**.
+This document outlines the testing strategy for KRO, focusing on **integration tests** and **end-to-end testing**.
 It defines the purpose, approach and boundaries of each type of testing, providing clear guidelines for contributors and maintainers.

-Symphony is a complex controller that interacts with multiple Kubernetes resources and depends on various Kubernetes features, such as custom resources, custom controllers, informers, and client-go.
-The testing strategy aims to ensure that Symphony works as expected in a Kubernetes environment, and that it can be safely deployed in production clusters.
+KRO is a complex controller that interacts with multiple Kubernetes resources and depends on various Kubernetes features, such as custom resources, custom controllers, informers, and client-go.
+The testing strategy aims to ensure that KRO works as expected in a Kubernetes environment, and that it can be safely deployed in production clusters.